sophiekoonin/localghost/content/posts/15-11-2019-ffconf/index.md

 ---
-title: "The FF stands for F**king Fantastic: a recap of FFConf 2019"
+title: "ffconf 2019: future friends beside the seaside"
 date: 2019-11-15
 draft: true
 tags: ['conferences']
-summary: "Now in its 11th year, ffconf is one of the biggest events of the year for web developers across the UK.
-Yet somehow I’ve managed to miss it every year since I got into tech, because of some reason or another - last year I was at the week-long blockchain sales pitch that is Web Summit - so I was understandably very excited to finally be going this year."
+summary: "Now in its 11th year, ffconf is one of the biggest events in the conference calendar for web developers across the UK.
+Yet somehow I’ve managed to miss every one since I got into tech, because of some reason or another - last year I was at the week-long blockchain sales pitch that is Web Summit - so I was understandably very excited to finally be going."
 ---

-Now in its 11th year, [ffconf](https://ffconf.org) is one of the biggest events of the year for web developers across the UK (and further afield).
-Yet somehow I've managed to miss it every year since I got into tech, because of some reason or another - last year I was at the week-long blockchain sales pitch that is Web Summit - so I was understandably very excited to finally be going this year.
+Now in its 11th year, [ffconf](https://ffconf.org) is one of the biggest events in the conference calendar for web developers across the UK (and further afield).
+Yet somehow I've managed to miss every one since I got into tech, because of some reason or another - last year I was at the week-long blockchain sales pitch that is Web Summit - so I was understandably very excited to finally be going.
 It takes place at the lovely [Duke of York's Picturehouse](https://www.picturehouses.com/cinema/duke-of-york-s-picturehouse) in Brighton - the first conference I've attended that had cupholders in the seats!
 (Fun fact, I applied for a job there once.)

 <figure>
   <a href="https://www.flickr.com/photos/remysharp/49054723761/in/album-72157711751196107/" title="View this image on Flickr" class="plain">